codeforamerica/vita-min/README.md

 #### Percy visual diff tests

+As an engineer, if you've made changes that _should_ not result in visual changes, but you are afraid they will, Percy can help.
+Create a pull request in GitHub, then run `bin/percy` locally.
+This will run the feature specs twice locally -- once on main, then once on your pull request -- and upload both collections to Percy.
+Percy will add a check in the pull request with a link to the visual comparison as well as print the URL to your console.

 [Percy](https://percy.io/) allows us to automatically compare visual changes with screenshots.

 We access a `PERCY_TOKEN` from Rails `development` credentials.
 Ask a teammate about access to development credentials.